apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/fsdatainputstreambuilder.md

 ```

 The option set in `must()` MUST be understood, or at least recognized and
 ignored by all filesystems.
-In this example, S3A-specific option is likely
+In this example, S3A-specific option MAY be
-to be ignored by all other filesystem clients.
+ignored by all other filesystem clients.

-### Opening a file with a standard options which is known not to be supported by some hadoop releases
+### Opening a file with older releases

 Not all hadoop releases recognize the `fs.option.openfile.read.policy` option.